flyconnectome/crantr/README.md

 ## Tutorial

-Project lead [Lindsey Lopes](https://www.linkedin.com/in/lindsey-e-lopes-a16a3292/) in the [Kronauer group](https://www.rockefeller.edu/our-scientists/heads-of-laboratories/988-daniel-kronauer/) is interested in the olfactory system of the ant, and so some of the earliest reconstruction was done in the ant antennal lobe.
+Project lead [Lindsey E. Lopes](https://www.linkedin.com/in/lindsey-e-lopes-a16a3292/) in the [Laboratory of Social Evolution and Behavior](https://www.rockefeller.edu/our-scientists/heads-of-laboratories/988-daniel-kronauer/) is interested in the olfactory system of the ant, and so some of the earliest reconstruction was done in the ant antennal lobe.

 Let us look at some antennal lobe projection neurons.